TalismanSociety/signet-apps-sdk/README.md

 ### Using the SDK

+Check out this [demo app](https://github.com/talismansociety/signet-apps-demo) for a complete example of how a dapp can support both EOA and multisig transactions with our SDK.

 **init()**
 The `init()` call allows you to check whether user is using your dapp within Signet.